chase-seibert/old-blog/_posts/2016-04-21-what-makes-a-product.md

 - Facebook user growth means there is more content on Facebook for people to look at, which attracts more user signups.
 - Netflix user growth means they can negotiate for more content, which drives further user growth.

-# A Good Product Takes Time
+# A Compelling Product Takes Time

 Products to not happen over night.
 The spirit of MVP is to ship quickly, get user feedback and then iterate.
 Iteration will take months, if not years.
 If you can create a good product in less time, what is stopping a competitor from creating the same product?